Class Action Reform

 In response, CSSP works with states and other jurisdictions to advance a productive approach to class action lawsuits – one that helps build stronger public systems that help achieve better results for children in foster care and their families.

-For example, to help reforms stay on track, CSSP serves as court-appointed monitor in the District of Columbia, New Jersey and Georgia.
+For example, to help reforms stay on track, CSSP serves as court-appointed monitor in the District of Columbia, New Jersey, Georgia and South Carolina.
 It also provides technical assistance to child welfare systems in Tennessee and Connecticut to help meet court-ordered settlement agreements.
 CSSP also helps facilitate dispute resolution through problem solving and mediation in Washington State, Baltimore City and Las Vegas, and Jackson County, Missouri.

 - In DeKalb and Fulton counties in Georgia, more than two-thirds (69 percent) of the children who have entered custody since a class action lawsuit was filed in October 2005 have left foster care to permanent living arrangements with families.
 Seventy percent of those children who were in custody before October 2005 have exited to permanency.

 - New Jersey has dramatically changed its child welfare system since work began on a Modified Settlement Agreement in 2007.
 Hundreds of new caseworkers have been hired and trained to bring caseloads to court-mandated standards.
 Also, access to health care for children entering out-of-home placement has improved -- all children now receive a pre-placement assessment, and 97 percent receive a comprehensive medical examination within 60 days of placement.

 The state has also reorganized services to youth with significant behavioral health needs and substantially increased resources in New Jersey, thus reducing placements in out-of-state treatment facilities from 314 children in 2006 to 34 by mid-2010.